fluidex/fluidex.github.io/content/posts/damm/index.en.md

 Additionally, it's required that f > 0, f' < 0 and f'' > 0, that is, f is a convex downward and monotonically decreasing function defined in the first quadrant.
 ```

-Actually, as the above equation has too few constraints, there are infinite number of solutions. f could be a reciprocal function, a more general hyperbolic function, an exponential function, or a power function.
-However from the next section, we will see that if we specify a certain form of f and control the changeable parameters, we may be able to determine a unique solution.
+Actually, as the above equations has too few constraints, there are infinite number of solutions. f could be a reciprocal function, a more general hyperbolic function, an exponential function, or a power function.
+However in the next section, we will see that if we specify a certain form of f and limit its coefficients, we may be able to determine a unique solution.

-### One solution - when f is a translated reciprocal function
+### One of the solutions - when f is a translated reciprocal function

-If f is a reciprocal function in form:
+If f is a reciprocal function in form of:

 ```
 quote = f(base) = C / (base + BASE_DELTA) - QUOTE_DELTA